Charitable Solicitations In Pennsylvania – Keeping Tabs On The Money

 - If the individual acting on behalf of the professional solicitor identifies himself by name, the individual’s legal name, and

-- The legal name of the charitable organization as registered with the department and description of how the contributions will be utilized for a charitable purpose.
+- The legal name of the charitable organization as registered with the department and a description of how the contributions will be utilized for a charitable purpose.

 At the end of the campaign, the Professional Solicitor must file a financial report with the state.

-All of the act’s requirements may be enforced by the Pennsylvania Secretary of State, the Attorney General or the District Attorney.
+All of the act’s requirements may be enforced by the Pennsylvania Secretary of State, the Attorney General, or the District Attorney.
 These officers have the ability to conduct investigations and may require written or oral statements and issue subpoenas.
 The Secretary of State may issue administrative remedies including refusal to grant an exemption, issuing cease and desist orders and imposing administrative fines of up to $1,000 for each act or omission which constitutes a violation, not to exceed $100 per day for the period during which the violation continues.

-Additionally the Attorney General or District Attorney may seek criminal penalties for willful and knowing violations of any of the provisions of the act with intent to deceive or defraud any charity or individual.
-A violation is graded as a first degree misdemeanor, which provides a penalty of up to $10,000 fine and up to five years in prison.
-Other violations of the act that do not involve the willful and knowing intent to deceive or defraud may be punished with up to a $2,500 fine and up to one year imprisonment.
+Additionally, the Attorney General or District Attorney may seek criminal penalties for willful and knowing violations of any of the provisions of the act with intent to deceive or defraud any charity or individual.
+A violation is graded as a first-degree misdemeanor, which provides a penalty of up to $10,000 fine and up to five years in prison.
+Other violations of the act that do not involve the willful and knowing intent to deceive or defraud may be punished with up to a $2,500 fine and up to one-year imprisonment.